Understanding Ghee & Edible Oils

 Aspect Details

-Key Leader- Dr. Verghese Kurien (Father of White Revolution)
+Key Leader Dr. Verghese Kurien (Father of the White Revolution)

-Founded Year- 1946 (Kaira District Milk Union), Amul brand launched officially in 1955
+Founded Year 1946 (Kaira District Cooperative Milk Producers’ Union); Amul brand officially launched in 1955

-Structure- Federation of 18,000+ village milk cooperative societies, owned by farmers
+Structure Federation of 18,000+ village milk cooperative societies owned by dairy farmers

-Product Range- Milk, Butter, Ghee, Cheese, Ice Cream, Dairy Products
+Product Range Milk, Butter, Ghee, Cheese, Ice Cream, Paneer, and other Dairy Products

-Famous Campaign- “Utterly Butterly Delicious” (Amul girl ads)
+Famous Campaign “Utterly Butterly Delicious” (Amul Girl advertising campaign)

 Brand Trust & Legacy: Amul is a highly trusted dairy cooperative in India, strong brand recognition.